cengc13/cengc13.github.io/_posts/2020-04-12-final-project-start-blog.md

 ## <a href="#part-1-introduction-and-background" name="part-1-introduction-and-background">Part 1: Introduction </a>

 ### Background & Motivation
-Thanks to the rapid development of deeping learning techniques and computational hardwares, NLP has been gaining its momentum in the past two decades.
+Thanks to the rapid development of deep learning techniques and computational hardwares, NLP has been gaining its momentum in the past two decades.
 As believed by machine learning experts, NLP is experiencing a boom in the short-term future, same as computer vision once did.
 The popularity of it brought a great amount of investment.
 Recently Kaggle released two NLP competitions ([tweet sentiment extraction](https://www.kaggle.com/c/tweet-sentiment-extraction) and [comment toxicity analysis](https://www.kaggle.com/c/jigsaw-multilingual-toxic-comment-classification)).
 Of focus here is the second one because it is based off two previous Kaggle competitions regarding the same topic ([2018 toxicity](https://www.kaggle.com/c/jigsaw-toxic-comment-classification-challenge) and [2019 toxicity](https://www.kaggle.com/c/jigsaw-unintended-bias-in-toxicity-classification)).
 For the very first competion, contestants are challenged to buld multi-headed models to recognize toxicity and several subtypes of toxicity. *Toxicity is defined as anything rude, disrespectful or other wise likely to make someone leave a discussion*.
 The 2019 Challenges asks Kagglers to work across a diverse range of conversations.
 The main purpose of this final project is to understand the basics of deep learning techniques applied to NLP.
 So it would be more doable to work on a project in such a limited time for which there exist many established references/documents.

 ### Description of The Competition